nixswinner/mobitech_ads_app/README.md

   ```
   MobiAdBanner bannerAd = findViewById(R.id.bannerAd);
   ```
-  2.Load ads - specify ads category_id and pass the activity context
+  2.Load ads - specify ads category_id and pass the activity context applicationId - found at
   ```
-  bannerAd.getBannerAds(this,
+  bannerAd.getBannerAds(this,applicationId,
                 "1");
   ```
   3.Auto Refresh banner - pass refresh rate (in minutes ) as an integer